grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Note: The default will be used if the value is set to 0.
         [compaction_cycle: <duration>]

         # Optional.
+The number of shards to split compacted blocks into.
+Set to 2 or higher to enable.
+Default is 0 (disabled).
+        [shards: <int>]

+        # Optional.
 Amount of data to buffer from input blocks.
 Default is 5 MiB.
         [v2_in_buffer_bytes: <int>]